Darialyphia/roguelite/docs/DESIGN_DOCUMENT.md

 The game opposes two players.

-Each player has a deck of cards and a general that starts on the board.
+Each player has a deck of cards and an altar that starts on the board.

 On their turn, players increase their resources, draw and play cards, move their units and attack with them